 We said the Surface Book 2 was “Sublime overkill” but with the relentless march of development there’s always new technology around the corner.
 And that means that the Surface Book 3 will be better still.

 Right now, there are only a couple of shaky rumours about the device which we struggle to take seriously.
 For example, they say that the device will come only in 15- and 16-inch models and with 16:9 4K displays.
-And they'll be offered with a Skylake-E Core i9 chip when they're expected to launch later in 2018.
+And they'll be offered with a Skylake-E Core i9 chip.
 Take all of that with the proverbial pinch of salt.

 Of course, we can still use past launches to estimate when Microsoft is likely to launch the Surface Book 3, and what improvements it might feature.
 You can also check out the Surface Go, which has been announced.